e271828e/Flight.jl/docs/notes/design/framework_spec.md

-6. **Device-initiated paths:** voluntary exit — the loop body returns (window ✕, peer EOT; no `should_close` hook exists, §12.4); with `should_abort` set the wrapper's exit path also requests a sim stop, otherwise the sim continues with the device absent (its cell stops filling — the loop is structurally indifferent).
+6. **Device-initiated paths:** voluntary exit — the loop body returns (window ✕, peer EOT; no `should_close` hook exists, §12.4); with `should_abort` set the wrapper's exit path also requests a sim stop, otherwise the sim continues with the device's *task* absent: its cell stops filling — the loop is structurally indifferent — while its roster entry and claims persist to run end (§12.3's freeze: death is not detach; the orphaned slots hold their last-drained values, visibly, §12.5).
 A crashing device task is caught by the framework wrapper and follows the same path, logged with the device's name (`DeviceCrash`, Appendix C).
 7. **Loop-side failure** runs (1)–(5) from the catch path — specified in